Kim Kardashian Shows Off Her New ‘Baby’ On Instagram

 Kim Kardashian has a brand new “baby.”
-The Keeping Up with the Kardashians star showed off her latest prized possession on Instagram this week.
+The Keeping Up With the Kardashians star showed off her latest prized possession on Instagram this week.

 According to an August 25 report by E!
 Online, Kim Kardashian’s husband, Kanye West, surprised his wife with a lavish neon green 2018 Mercedes G550 4×4 SUV.
 The vehicle is the same make and model of the two neon cars the couple rented during their recent trip to Miami for friend 2 Chainz’s wedding.